Isner outlasts Zverev for first Miami title

-(Reuters) - John Isner found new energy and outlasted Germany’s Alexander Zverev 6-7(4) 6-4 6-4 at the Miami Open on Sunday for the biggest title of his career.
+(Reuters) - John Isner delved deep into his energy tank to outlast Germany’s Alexander Zverev 6-7(4) 6-4 6-4 and claim the biggest title of his career at the Miami Open on Sunday.

-The 32-year-old American was tiring noticeably in the second set but won the ninth game to go up 5-4.
+The 32-year-old American was tiring noticeably in the second set but broke Zverev in the ninth game to go up 5-4.

-The moment inspired Isner, who changed to a yellow shirt and won that set and the next for his first victory over Zverev.
+The moment inspired Isner, who changed to a yellow shirt and won that set and the next for his first victory over world number five Zverev.

 “I couldn’t have scripted this,” said the 14th seed in a courtside interview after winning every service game.